 - Increasing or decreasing tax could be an example of a political component.
 The government might raise the tax for some businesses and companies, and have it lower for some.
 The decision will have a straight effect on your business.
 That’s why you need to remain up-to-date with such political factors.

 - The political environment is possibly the least likely components in the business industry.
-A repeating political situation progress, as democratic governments have to proceed re-election every few years.
+Repeating political situation progress, as democratic governments have to proceed re-election every few years.
 Some firms survive by offering bribes to government officials.
 However, the success and development of these companies are not basing on what they offer to the consumers.

 List of political factors that affect businesses:

 - Trade control

 - Regulation and deregulation

 - Data protection law